josephkwkim/Engee/README.md

 * Sci-Kit Learn

 **Startup:**
-1. run start.bat to activate the flask server
+1. run start.bat to activate the flask server on localhost:5000
-2. use the terminal to execute node.js?
-3. open button_temp.html to display the web application
+2. open button_temp.html to display the web application